btrask/stronglink/client/README.md

 # StrongLink Client API Information

+This interface is used for syncing and is the recommended way for applications to talk to StrongLink repositories.

 **GET /sln/file/[algo]/[hash]**
 Returns the data of a given file.
 Clients should be aware this is arbitrary user data and potentially malicious.